shivam7374/BahiKhata-Frontend/readme.md

 ## To setup frontend

 1. Clone the BhaiKhata Frontend repository
+2. Run the command **npm install** to install all the required dependencies.
-2. Run the command python manage.py runserver to run the frontend on the server.
+3. Run the command **npm start** to start the frontend on the server.

 ## Technologies Used